A Message for our Families

 We have implemented our indoor visitation policy and procedures following state and federal requirements.
 Based on that, nursing homes and visitors must adhere to the following conditions:

-Indoor visitation may be affected by a COVID outbreak in a center or state level requirements.
+Indoor visitation may be affected by a COVID outbreak in a center or state level requirements to allow for safe testing of residents and staff.

 While COVID has presented many challenges, our recreation teams are here to keep our residents active and engaged.
 Activities are planned each day, some in our recreation room, while others are conducted on a unit or even one-on-one in resident rooms.